awsdocs/aws-elemental-mediapackage-user-guide/doc_source/supported-inputs-live.md

 ## Supported input types<a name="supported-types-live"></a>

-These are the input types that AWS Elemental MediaPackage supports for live content\.
+These are the input types that MediaPackage supports for live content\.

 | MediaPackage input type | Use case |